fggreeff/kafka-essentials/README.md

 List consumer groups: ```kafka-consumer-groups.sh --bootstrap-server 127.0.0.1:9092 --list```

-More info on consumer group: ```kafka-consumer-groups.sh --bootstrap-server 127.0.0.1:9092 --describe --group GROUP_NAME``` Useful command to answer questions such as: What is my lag?
+More info on consumer group (view: partitions, lag, offsets): ```kafka-consumer-groups.sh --bootstrap-server 127.0.0.1:9092 --describe --group GROUP_NAME```
+Useful command to answer questions such as: What is my lag?
 Which service is currently consuming from this group?

 Reset offset by using: `--reset-offsets`